 Chromatography Column

 The column is the heart of the separation.
-For peptide analysis, reverse-phase C18 columns are standard — the stationary phase consists of silica particles coated with 18-carbon hydrocarbon chains.
-Peptides interact with these hydrocarbon chains based on their hydrophobicity: more hydrophobic peptides bind more strongly and take longer to elute, while hydrophilic peptides pass through more quickly.
-A typical peptide HPLC column is 150-250 mm long with an internal diameter of 4.6 mm, packed with particles of 3-5 µm diameter.
-The column is maintained at a controlled temperature (usually 25-40°C) to ensure reproducible separations.
+For peptide analysis, reverse-phase C18 columns are commonly used.
+The stationary phase consists of silica particles modified with 18-carbon hydrocarbon chains.
+Peptides interact with these chains based on hydrophobicity: more hydrophobic species generally bind more strongly and elute later, while more hydrophilic species pass through faster.
+Column chemistry, particle size, temperature, and gradient design all influence the quality of the final chromatogram.

 UV Detector

-As each separated component exits the column, it passes through a UV detector that measures ultraviolet light absorbance.
-Peptide bonds absorb UV light strongly at 214 nm (and aromatic amino acid residues absorb at 280 nm), so the detector can quantify the amount of each component as it elutes.
-The detector output is recorded as a function of time, generating the chromatogram — the graphical representation of the analysis that is the key element of any HPLC-based Certificate of Analysis (COA).
+As each separated component exits the column, it passes through a detector.
+Peptide bonds absorb ultraviolet light strongly near 214 nm, while aromatic amino acid residues can also be monitored near 280 nm.
+The detector output is recorded as a function of time, generating the chromatogram: the graph that appears on a well-documented HPLC-based Certificate of Analysis.

 Reading an HPLC Chromatogram

-The chromatogram is the most important piece of data on any peptide COA.
-It is a graph with time on the horizontal axis and UV absorbance on the vertical axis.
-Each peak on the chromatogram represents a distinct molecular species that was separated and detected:
+The chromatogram is the most important visual data element on an HPLC peptide test report.
+It is a graph with time on the horizontal axis and detector response, usually UV absorbance, on the vertical axis.
+Each peak represents a component that was separated and detected.

 What a Good Chromatogram Looks Like